 Journal Entries for Specific Account Types

-Manual Journal Entries can be created for these scenarios:
+Manual Journal Entries can be created for the below scenarios.
+If needed, these can be reconciled in Bank Reconciliation with the steps here.

 - Current Assets - Used in daily operations of your business and can be converted into cash easily